Cookies on this website

 How does professional development link to my Professional Development Review (PDR) or Career Development Review (CDR)?

-Professional development days allow you to take time out from your research/usual work to focus on your professional development, optimise your skill set and prepare your next steps.
+Professional development days allow you protected time to focus on your professional development, optimise your skill set and prepare your next steps.
 Your annual PDR (now live on Simitive) now includes a ‘career’ section that gives you the opportunity to reflect on and discuss your progress with your line manager.
 Should you wish to have your CDR discussion with someone other than your line manager, you can arrange this.
-We encourage everyone to take part with the PDR or CDR process.
+We strongly encourage everyone to take part with the PDR and CDR process and discuss their development time within their conversations